azizotbb/Journey-With-CSharp/README.md

 Every commit = one step forward.

-If you're reading this: **you’re watching my journey as a developer begin.**
+If you're reading this: **you’re watching my journey as a .NET developer .**